eugenia1984/english/glossary.md

 `We aim to finish the project by Friday.` -> The goal is to complete the project by Friday.

+- **to bring something up**: means to start talking about a topic, especially one that may be important or serious.
+For example: `She brought up the idea of changing the team's schedule`. –> This means she started a conversation about changing the schedule.

 - **to assign tasks**: means to give specific work or duties to someone.
 For example, a teacher assigns homework to students.

 - **to attend**: means to go to an event, meeting, or class.
 For example, a programmer attends a team meeting to discuss the week's tasks.